DanySK/course-laboratory-of-software-systems/slides/content/02-kotlin/_index.md

 ## Secondary `constructor`s

-More constructors can be added to a class, but them:
+More constructors can be added to a class, but they:
 1. Must call another constructor
 2. The primary constructor must be in its *delegation calls chain*